cathiele/rpngo/README.md

 ## Why

-I've been writing code professionally and for fun for many decades and in 20+ languages.
+I've been writing code professionally and for fun for many decades in 20+ languages.
 Of those languages, my favorites are golang for PC utilities and tools and C for microcontroller projects.
 What about golang on microcontrollers?